Nonlinear Unknown Input Observability and Unknown Input Reconstruction: The General Analytical Solution: Solution in the general non canonical case

-This chapter provides a very concise summary of the general solution of the nonlinear unknown input observability problem introduced in the previous chapters.
-The solution is here presented in the form of a new pseudocode, which is Algorithm \ref{AlgoFull}\footnote{Algorithm \ref{AlgoFull} uses the automatic procedures provided by Algorithm \ref{AlgoOmegagNonAbelm} and Algorithm \ref{AlgoDeltaNonAbelm}.
-Often, when we refer to Algorithm \ref{AlgoFull}, we actually mean all the three algorithms (\ref{AlgoFull}, \ref{AlgoOmegagNonAbelm}, and \ref{AlgoDeltaNonAbelm}).}$^,$\footnote{It is easy to realize that Algorithm \ref{AlgoFull} is equivalent to Algorithm \ref{AlgoObsCodCompleted}.
-It is written differently to make it easier to use.}.
+This chapter provides the automatic procedure that, in a finite number of steps, provides the observability codistribution in any case.
+This chapter only provides a very concise summary of this solution.
+The interested reader can find its theoretical foundation in \cite{IF22}.
+The solution is here presented in the form of a new pseudocode, which is Algorithm \ref{AlgoFull}\footnote{Algorithm \ref{AlgoFull} uses the automatic procedures provided by Algorithm \ref{Algo***}, Algorithm \ref{AlgoOmegagNonAbelm}, and Algorithm \ref{AlgoDeltaNonAbelm}.
+Often, when we refer to Algorithm \ref{AlgoFull}, we actually mean all the four algorithms (\ref{AlgoFull}, \ref{Algo***}, \ref{AlgoOmegagNonAbelm}, and \ref{AlgoDeltaNonAbelm}).}.
 This chapter provides a description of Algorithm \ref{AlgoFull}.
 Its scope is to make any non specialist user, with only a very basic mathematical background, able to implement this algorithm to any specific system.
-In particular, the implementation of Algorithm \ref{AlgoFull} does not require to entirely read the previous chapters (where the reader is punctually addressed to obtain some definitions and, of course, the interested reader can find all the theoretical foundation and proofs that demonstrate the validity and all the convergence properties of the algorithm).
+In particular, the implementation of Algorithm \ref{AlgoFull} does not require to entirely read \cite{IF22} (where the reader is punctually addressed to obtain some definitions and, of course, the interested reader can find all the theoretical foundation and proofs that demonstrate the validity and all the convergence properties of the algorithm).

 Algorithm \ref{AlgoFull} is recursive.
 Given a system characterized by (\ref{EquationSystemDefinitionUIO}), it automatically builds the entire observation space in a finite number of iterations.
 In particular, it builds the so-called {\it observability codistribution}, which is, by definition, the span of the gradients of all the observable functions.
 Algorithm \ref{AlgoFull} builds the generators of the observability codistribution.
 To this regard, note that, in the algorithm, statements like "${\Omega}=\textnormal{span}\left\{\nabla h_1,\ldots,\nabla h_p\right\}$" (e.g., Line \ref{AlgoLineOmegaINIT} of Algorithm \ref{AlgoFull}) require no action.
 The algorithm builds the codistribution by building a set of its generators.
 When it recursively updates the codistribution it simply computes its new generators (and this is obtained by applying certain operations directly on the generators of the previous codistribution or by computing new covectors starting from the quantities that define the original system $\Sigma$ in (\ref{EquationSystemDefinitionUIO})).
 In the following sections, we provide all the ingredients necessary to implement Algorithm \ref{AlgoFull}.